richardlaugesen/richardlaugesen/index.md

 In the past I've been a [programmer](/blog/somewhat-successful-software/), high school physics teacher, book author, business owner, research assistant, french polisher, musician, concreter, and electrical laborer.

-I relax by playing around on a [guitar](https://en.wikipedia.org/wiki/Fender_Jaguar) and riding my bicycle as much as I can.
+I relax by playing around on a [guitar](https://en.wikipedia.org/wiki/Fender_Jaguar), doing geneology, and riding my bicycle as much as I can.

 I majored in Physics at University, and did a bunch of graduate study.
+I've forgoten most of what I learnt.

 Focused on focus, minimalist, [INTJ](http://typelogic.com/intj.html), [Haemophilia A](https://en.wikipedia.org/wiki/Haemophilia_A), interested in machine learning.